 For sales, using an online video platform is a no-brainer.
 Creating videos is an easy way to help put a face to your name with clients.
 Video can be leveraged across the entire sales cycle to accelerate deals and improve win rates.
 From prospecting to sending out pre-made marketing content, follow-ups, demos, or pricing proposals—using video for sales is moving from exploration to serious investment for most organizations.

-The best part of using an online video platform for sales is having a direct correlation to revenue by integrating view data with your CRM.
+One of the best parts of using an online video platform for sales is having a direct correlation to revenue by integrating view data with your CRM.
 That way you can easily see how leads and contacts engage with your content, and which videos drive pipeline for your sales team.

-Employee engagement is a large use case for an online video platform, especially now that the majority of businesses are moving to a remote work environment.
-Using a video sharing platform, senior leadership can record and share videos for executive updates.
+Employee engagement is a large use case for an online video platform, especially now that businesses made the move to remote or hybrid work environments.
+Using a video-sharing platform, senior leadership can record and share videos for executive updates.
 For HR, the ability to have training videos, employee updates, and recruitment all done through one central and secure platform is game-changing.

-We know that “zoom fatigue” is a real thing and that it’s taking a toll on employees who have had to transition to remote work environments.
+We know that “zoom fatigue” is a real thing and that it takes a toll on employees.
 An online video platform that has the ability to create and share asynchronous videos can help eliminate the number of daily meetings needed and cut down on employee burnout.

 How to Find the Best Video Platform